0cjs/sedoc/ee/6502/opcodes.md

   the bug) it loads MSB of address from _same page_.
 - `zp,X` column for `LDX/STX` indexes with Y register
 - Branch offsets are counted from the address of the next instruction
+- `80 nn` is BRA on 65C02, undocumented 2-byte `NOP` on NMOS 6502.
+  Useful for testing which CPU you're on (but may break simulators).